flatpak/flatpak-docs/docs/extension.rst

   command: foo

-- ``sdk-extensions`` can be used to install extra extensions having extension point in the parent runtime that has to be installed for the app to build.
-These are similarly made available during build and not in the final flatapk.
+- ``sdk-extensions`` can be used to install extra extensions having an extension point in the parent runtime that has to be installed for the app to build.
+These are similarly made available during build and not in the final flatpak.

 .. code-block:: yaml